Results 1 to 10 of 26

 - Blog Entries

 Modern DE blades are really inferior to the old ones and they have coatings applied to them to give them the ability to shave properly.
 The reason they always say don't wipe a DE blade is because these coating are really thin and they can be taken off.
 That's one of the reasons you only get a very few shaves out of each blade.
 Let it air dry.
-The brief exposure to water won't hurt the blade or the razor unless your razor is vintage with all the plating gone and even then it will just tarnish.Why I'm so good with a pistol I could kill a crow on the wing.
-Did the crow have a pistol?
-Was he shooting back?
-I will be.
+The brief exposure to water won't hurt the blade or the razor unless your razor is vintage with all the plating gone and even then it will just tarnish.Every day without fail one should consider himself as dead-Tsunetomo

 The Following User Says Thank You to thebigspendur For This Useful Post:

 When I shaved with one DE I would loosen the top and rinse it well and leave the blade in place.
 When I began collecting them and was shaving with a different one daily I took the blade out and left it in the medicine cabinet for the next day.
 I didn't wipe the blade in either case.
 I am trying to remember if I wiped them back in the '60s when I used the old Gillette blue blades.
 If you left those in your DE they tended to rust pretty quick IIRC.
 I cannot recall whether I wiped those or not.
 They were pretty rough and I didn't get many shaves out of them.
-I was very happy when the super stainless and then the platinum plus came out.Be kind, for everyone you meet is fighting a hard battle, attributed to Ian Maclaren, circa1897
+I was very happy when the super stainless and then the platinum plus came out.Be careful how you treat people on your way up, you may meet them again on your way back down.

 I've not had a problem with coated or stainless steel DE blade rusting so I'd say just let them air dry.
 I can't see a problem with patting them dry but why bother and the more time you spend handling a DE blade out of the razor the more opportunity you have to cut yourself.
 FWIW I always assumed that the do not wipe was to cover themselves against someone trying to sue them if they did wipe the blade and did get a cut.